 London was founded as Londinium by the Romans nearly 2,000 years ago and has been one of the most important cities in the world ever since.

-The city combines numerous historical buildings with modern architecture, and in this post, we’ll take a closer look at the top 25 famous landmarks in London.
+The city combines numerous historical buildings with modern architecture, and in this post, we’ll take a closer look at the 25 best things to do in London.

 1. Tower of London

 The Tower of London is officially known as “Her Majesty’s Royal Palace and Fortress of the Tower of London” and was one of the first castles in England to be constructed after the Norman Conquest in 1066.

 The castle was named for its infamous White Tower, a prime example of Norman architecture in England.

 The location of the Tower of London is right at the eastern edge of the City of London, the historical center of the city also referred to as “The Square Mile.”

 It served as a royal residence initially and has also been used as a prison from the 12th century until halfway through the 20th century.